-SPMAA 3000 Angstrom Advanced was used for atomic force microscopy (AFM).
-This technique is used to determine the exact details on surface morphology to identify the shape of particles and ensure that nanoparticles have been achieved.
+SPMAA 3000 Angstrom Advanced was used for Atomic Force Microscopy (AFM).
+This technique is used to determine the exact details on surface morphology, thus help identify the shape of particles and ensure that nanoparticles have been achieved.

-To identify electrical cells, zeta potential was tested, and Brookhaven Instruments (United States) was used to assess particles ranging from 1nm to 30 μm.
-Zeta potential is an important parameter as it is used to gain insights into biological systems, such as blood, function and pharmaceuticals.
-Zeta potential also plays an important role in dyeing, inks and clay turbidity, depending on the polarity of solution ions and surface area of the material.
+In order to identify the electrical cells, the zeta potential was tested while the Brookhaven Instruments (United States) was used to assess particles ranging from 1 nm to $30 \,\mu$ m.
+Zeta potential is an important parameter as it is used to gain insights into biological systems such as blood, function and pharmaceuticals.
+Zeta potential also plays an important role in dyeing, inks and clay turbidity depending on the polarity of solution ions and surface area of the material.

-A stable polarity is needed in zeta voltage applications, but in our research, we have benefited from the instability of electrical nanoparticles, which were designed to attract and capture pollutants.
+A stable polarity is needed in zeta voltage applications.
+Despite that, this research has benefited from the instability of electrical nanoparticles, which were designed to attract and capture pollutants.

-2.5 Isotherm adsorption
+2.5 Isotherm Adsorption

 Phenol adsorption was carried out in a water solution.
-To obtain adsorption from phenol-based solutions, 5 ml silty material containing nanoparticles from ZnO was added to each sample in 25 ml bottle, and each phenol solution (5 ml) with 100 ppm phenol was sealed tightly in volumetric bottles, mixed and then placed in a water bath with vibrating temperature of 25°C at different periods of continuous shaking (10-80) min.
-For each 10 min of recording the pleadings, the samples was removed every 10 min of continuous shaking.
-These samples were separated by centrifugation (4000 cycles.min-1 for 10 min), while absorption of solutions was evaluated by UV spectrometer-visible spectrophotometer The equilibrium concentration was adjusted from the calibration curve in Figure (2).
+To obtain adsorption from phenol-based solutions, 5 ml silty material containing nanoparticles from ZnO was added to each sample in 25 ml bottle, and each phenol solution (5 ml) with 100 ppm phenol was sealed tightly in volumetric bottles, mixed and then placed in a water bath with vibrating temperature of 25°C at different periods of continuous shaking (10-80) minutes.
+For each 10 minutes of recording the pleadings, the samples were removed every 10 minutes of continuous shaking.
+These samples were separated by centrifugation (4000 cycles.min-1 for 10 minutes), while absorption of solutions was evaluated by UV spectrometer-visible spectrophotometer.
+The equilibrium concentration was adjusted from the calibration curve in Figure 2.